hausec/ADAPE-Script/README.md

 # Active Directory Assessment and Privilege Escalation Script
 ![adape](https://github.com/hausec/ADAPE-Script/blob/master/Screenshots/ADAPE.PNG)

-Let me first say I take absolutely no credit for the modules used in this script.
-A massive thanks to @TimMedin, @Kevin_Robertson, @harmj0y and @mattifestation for the modules used in this script.
-Finally, thanks to @DanielhBohannon for writing Invoke-Obfuscation, which was used to obfuscate all the modules in this script.
-I'm just the guy that paired it all together.
+I take absolutely no credit for the modules used in this script.
+Thanks to the original authors for the modules used in this script, credits and links below.

-In my engagements and assessments, I often run a few Powershell scripts that help identify next targets, check for bad group policy settings, AD misconfigs, missing patches, etc. This script combines the ones I use routinely and autoruns the functions I use in those scripts, outputting the results into a zip file.
+Let's be honest, this is not a red team script.
+If you're worried about opsec, this script is not for you as it is loud.
+If you don't want to mess with the hassel of downloading multiple scripts during a pentest or risk assessment, then this might just be for you.
+In my previous engagements and assessments, I would run a few Powershell scripts that help identify next targets, check for bad group policy settings, AD misconfigs, missing patches, etc. This script combines the ones I used routinely and autoruns the functions I use in those scripts, outputting the results into a zip file.

 This script will do the following: